charb/jcpp/README.md

 Ideally with every JDK version there should be a JCPP version provided, and I would be more than happy if Oracle thinks so ...

-Check the wiki for more detailed info, lots of documentation should follow.
+Check the wiki for more detailed info.

 License: contact if interested.
 Still working on it but it should be very friendly